Skip to content

 Each iteration of an LLM-driven fix-test loop can silently accumulate security regressions even as functional tests keep passing.

 Iterative refinement loops — where an agent fixes a bug, runs tests, and repeats — optimize for functional correctness.
 Security correctness is a separate dimension that functional tests do not measure.
-Over multiple iterations, the two can diverge: working code accumulates attack surfaces that no test ever exercises.
+Over many iterations, the two can diverge.
+Working code accumulates attack surfaces that no test ever exercises.

-SCAFFOLD-CEGIS demonstrates this empirically.
+SCAFFOLD-CEGIS shows this with measurements.
 LLM-driven iterative refinement passes functional benchmarks while introducing latent security regressions.
-The pattern is systematic, not incidental: each generation step that maximizes test passage has no gradient signal from security properties.
+The pattern is systematic, not incidental.
+Each generation step that maximizes test passage gets no signal from security properties.

-Agents in standard fix-test loops receive feedback only from test runners.
-If the test suite lacks security cases, the agent's feedback signal is entirely functional.
+Agents in standard fix-test loops get feedback only from test runners.
+If the test suite has no security cases, the agent's feedback signal is entirely functional.
 Security properties — input sanitization, bounds checking, resource limits, authentication invariants — are either absent from tests or pass trivially on the happy path used during iteration.

-The result is incremental security debt that is invisible until a targeted security review — such as an always-on agentic PR security review — or an exploit surfaces it.
+The result is incremental security debt.
+It stays invisible until a targeted security review — such as an always-on agentic PR security review — or an exploit surfaces it.

 Insert explicit security verification at iteration boundaries rather than only at the end of a refinement session: